jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/API.md

 But there is a lot you can do at API level.

-There is a most API server code in the `api` folder, as a demontsration of both api server and test.
+There is a most API server code in the `api` folder, as a demonstration of both api server and tests for:

-The test is short and sweet,
+* `GET` For example, retrieving a webpage
+* `POST` For example, sending a contact form